rusty-crewmates/substrate-tutorials/README.md

 - code until all tests passes

 > By default running `cargo test` will run test for every exercises in the workspace.
 Which is not optimal while working on a specific exercise.
-> Instead use our `test_in_docker.sh` scipt.
+> Instead use our `run_one_exercise_tests.sh` scipt.
 It will run the tests for the exercise you pass as argument only.

 If you want to run your pallet in a real runtime, you can easely edit the `substrate-node-template` and add your pallet to it's runtime.